Skip to main content

 search

-Bhang was conceived out of co-owners Sway Quach and chef Dougal Colam’s (Tom Phat) admiration for an extremely versatile cuisine.
-They serve dishes from all over India, and the Bhang menu is devoted to regional street food and divided into small plates, salad, charcoal-oven dishes, curries and desserts.
+Bhang was born from co-owners Sway Quach and chef Dougal Colam’s (of Tom Phat) deep appreciation for India’s diverse and adaptable cuisine.
+The menu spans regional street food from across the country, divided into small plates, salads, charcoal-oven dishes, curries, and desserts.

 Features: